jkondela/automate-git-release/README.md

 ```sh
 $ chmod +x build.sh
 ```
-If you want run custom npm script, it must be in directory where is package.json defined or in child directory where is available npm run.
+If you want to run custom npm script, it must be in directory where is package.json defined or in child directory where is available npm run.

 **Warning:** Before running a script, you must add script to your .gitignore in both branches (master/develop).

 ### Usage